Safeguarding Policy

 Financial or material abuse

-• Disparity between assets and living conditions
+• Disparity between assets and living conditions.

-• Unexplained withdrawals from accounts or disappearance of financial documents or loss of money
+• Unexplained withdrawals from accounts or disappearance of financial documents or loss of money.

-• Sudden inability to pay bills, getting into debt
+• Sudden inability to pay bills, getting into debt.

-• Carers or professionals fail to account for expenses incurred on a person’s behalf
+• Carers or professionals fail to account for expenses incurred on a person’s behalf. • Recent changes of deeds or title to property

 • Missing personal belongings